 If part of your CX initiative was to create higher AOVs, for example, it would be more prudent to focus on GRR than CRR—the actual revenue generated being more important than increasing the sheer number of customers.

-Put your 2022 numbers to the test
+Put last year’s numbers to the test

 Ideally, this isn’t your first time thinking about customer experience.
 If you’ve been monitoring and strategically improving CX for a few years, you know it’s essential to compare your current metrics to last year’s results and this year’s goals.